Bluey26/richtext-editor-qt/README.md

 - Link button and automatic link detection
 - Paste without formatting
 - Bulletlist and ordered list button
+- Paste date and time shold not paste into the last line, but in the line the cursor is located

 ---
 License: GPL v3